ATIA 2020 Strand Advisors and Partners

 Mainstream & Web Accessible Technologies

-Rob Carr, Accessibility Coordinator, Oklahoma ABLE Tech; representing IAAP
+Rob Carr, ICT Accessibility Program Manager, Oklahoma ABLE Tech; Representing IAAP

 Mike Marotta, ATP – AT Specialist; President, Inclusive Technology Solutions, LLC; ISTE Inclusive Learning Network’s 2017 Outstanding Educator Award Recipient

 Mike is a RESNA Certified Assistive Technology Professional who has been providing direct services to individuals with all disabilities for almost 30 years.
 Mike is the 2017 ISTE Inclusive Learning Network Outstanding Educator.
 Mike is a nationally and internationally recognized presenter who was previously a trainer for California State University at Northridge (CSUN), providing practical and in-depth training to professionals interested in specializing in assistive technology.
-In addition, Mike is an adjunct professor at California State University, Northridge (CA); Ramapo College of New Jersey (NJ); and Felician University (NJ) where he teaches courses for pre-service teachers and Masters level educators in Assistive Technology and Universal Design for Learning.
-Mike is also a member of the Faculty at the Center on Technology and Disabilities and presents on an array of topics.
-Mike is the Director of the Richard West Assistive Technology Advocacy Center at Disability Rights New Jersey and serves on the CAST Accessible Educational Materials Advisory Board.
+In addition, Mike is an adjunct professor at Ramapo College of New Jersey (NJ) where he teaches Masters level educators in Assistive Technology and Universal Design for Learning.
+Mike is the Director of the Richard West Assistive Technology Advocacy Center at Disability Rights New Jersey and serves on the CAST Accessible Educational Materials Advisory Board and is a member of the Faculty at the Center on Technology and Disabilities.

 Contact the Mainstream & Web Accessible Technologies Team at MainstreamWebAccessTechStrand@atia.org.

-Anya Evmenova, Ph.D., Associate Professor in the College of Education and Human Development, George Mason University; representing the Technology and Media division (TAM) of the Council for Exceptional Children (CEC)
+Anya Evmenova, Ph.D., Associate Professor in the College of Education and Human Development, George Mason University; Representing the Innovations in Special Education Technology (ISET) division of the Council for Exceptional Children (CEC)

 Anya Evmenova, Ph.D. is an associate professor in the College of Education and Human Development at George Mason University.
 She teaches master and doctoral courses in assistive technology, special education, and research methods.
 She is an active contributor to the field of special education and assistive technology regularly publishing and presenting at national and international conferences.
 Design and research of technology-based interventions in academic settings is the primary focus of her work.
 She is currently a PI on the Stepping Up Technology Implementation project titled Project WeGotIT!: Writing Efficiently with Graphic Organizer – Teachers Integrating Technology!
 Dr. Evmenova’s research interests include the use of assistive and instructional tools for improving access to general education curriculum for students with various abilities and needs, Universal Design for Learning, online teaching and learning, as well as advances in the field of single-subject/case research methods.

-Lori Geist, PhD, Assistant Professor, University of North Carolina at Chapel Hill
+Lori Geist, PhD, Assistant Professor, University of North Carolina at Chapel Hill; Representing the ATIA Research Committee

 Lori Geist, Ph.D., CCC-SLP, is an Assistant Professor at University of North Carolina at Chapel Hill.
 Lori has worked in direct service, consultation, and product development related to augmentative and alternative communication, language and literacy intervention.
 She is currently project director for Project Core, funded through a Department of Education, Office of Special Education Programs, Stepping Up Technology Implementation grant.

-Heidi Koester, Ph.D. is the President of Koester Performance Research.
-Heidi has over 15 years of experience as a principal investigator in assistive technology research, with a consistent focus on using evidence to enhance outcomes for computer users who have disabilities.
-Her development projects have resulted in the commercial release of Compass, Keyboard Wizard, and Pointing Wizard, complex software products that help individuals find the right access system for their needs.
-Her research projects have provided important information about adaptive techniques, measurement methods, and evidence-based practice in assistive technology.
-This research and development experience is complemented by 6 years of direct work providing assistive technology services to individuals with disabilities
+Heidi Koester, Ph.D., is the President of Koester Performance Research (KPR) in Ann Arbor, MI.
+She has over 20 years of experience as a principal investigator in assistive technology research, with a consistent focus on using evidence to enhance outcomes for computer users who have disabilities.
+KPR development projects have resulted in the release of Compass, Scanning Wizard, Keyboard Wizard, and Pointing Wizard, complex software products that help individuals find the right access system for their needs.
+KPR research projects have provided important information about adaptive techniques, measurement methods, and evidence-based practice in assistive technology.
+Heidi’s research and development experience is complemented by 6 years of direct work providing assistive technology services to individuals with disabilities.

 Contact the Research Team at ResearchStrand@atia.org.